The Owl House: Development

 Several of the series' themes are inspired by Terrace's childhood.
-The series features themes of uniqueness and conformity, which were inspired by Terrace's experience at school, where she was mocked for her habit of drawing roadkill, only to meet people with similarly different personalities when she went to a new school.
+The series explores uniqueness and conformity, themes drawn from Terrace's own school years.
+After being mocked for drawing roadkill, she eventually found a community of like-minded peers at a new school.
 The series also explores the idea of getting close to fulfilling a dream, yet being unable to completely fulfill it, inspired by how Terrace was told that she wouldn't be a cartoonist, only to "[find her] own path".
 Hirsch said that while there was a concern with Disney Channel over the series' horror elements, Terrace nevertheless chose to incorporate them, arguing that "Disney is the full spectrum of emotions, creatures and scary things".
 Terrace said that Disney "allowed me to do more than I thought they would".
 Terrace also said that the producers "[don't] want to pull [their] punches on the show" in its horror elements, as she "loved being a little scared" as a child, though she also wanted to balance them with comedy and heartfelt moments.
 She described the magic elements on the show as "a framing device for the grounded emotional stories" featured in the series.

 The series initially had a darker tone, as Terrace wanted to create a TV series targeted at older audiences "where things like whimsy and darkness can coexist", but had to tone it down during the first season to find a compromise between her ideas and Disney executives' wishes.
 She nevertheless was proud of the final product.
 The tone of the second season was closer to what Terrace originally intended.
 Following the series finale, Terrace stated that she has not ruled out the possibility of a continuation at some point in the future.